Alashmony/sk_gui_cs50/README.md

 # Pandas Playground

+#### Video Demo:  Here is a link to the project's [video](https://cs50-vid.alashmony.site/).

+# The project started as the final project for CS50

+#### Description:

 To teach or show case pandas functions to students without the need to ask them to install python or prepare an environment

-Project will be deployed and puplished to a subdomain of [Alashmony.site](https://www.alashmony.site).

-# The project started as the final project for CS50
+Project is deployed on [Render](https://render.com/) and you can check it via [Alashmony.site](https://pandas.alashmony.site).

 ## Current capabilities: